Cover

 Roles of a designer

-4. Research & discovery
+Research & discovery

-Pain points we found while talking to users
+Pain points we discovered

 When we gathered as much data as we could, we created job stories in this simple format below.